 (4) Data Science

 Faculty interested in adapting or modifying data science curricula are offered two options.
 First, the Sheridan Center will offer a data science course design institute focusing on expanding knowledge of data science education strategies, integrating data science into existing course learning outcomes, and planning course-based data science activities.
 Faculty meet with a Sheridan representative to brainstorm initial curricular change ideas, participate in a one-day workshop, implement the course design strategies, then meet again to share their experiences with other workshop participants.
-Upon successful completion of the institute, faculty participants receive a $750.00 grant to use for course development.
+Upon successful completion of the institute, faculty participants receive an award to use for course development.

 Impact of the Learning Collaborative